doppedheart/basic-wallet/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### changes made

+1. Generate a random wallet in frontend and save the eth address in the backend with amount
+2. Everytime a user wants to send a transaction
+	- Sign the transaction with private key (private key is temporary and will be lost with every reload)
+	- Recover the public address from the signature(signature.recoverPublicKey(msgHash))
+	- Send the `messageHash`, `public address` and `signature` to the backend
+	- verify the signature with public address using secp256k1
+	- derive eth address from the public address
+	- check for existing of the eth address and do the plus minus operation